 First float session: Fear of the unknown

 If you’ve never read about sensory deprivation pods or floating, basically, you are meant to float in a cocoon-like chamber that is filled with water containing 500kg of epsom salt and magnesium.
-If you ever been in the Dead Sea, it’s a similar experience, but for optimum relaxation, you are meant to close the lid and be in pitch black – a little daunting for newbies.
+If you’ve ever been in the Dead Sea, it’s a similar experience, but for optimum relaxation, you are meant to close the lid and be in pitch black – a little daunting for newbies.

-The team at Float On Hong Kong were really welcoming on my arrival around 5pm after a day at work, and were happy to answer all of my questions (Will I experience some kind of trippy outer body experience was obviously one of my biggest concerns – the answer being: no) before asking if I would like to fill out an intention card about what I wanted to achieve from my float.
+The team at Float On Hong Kong were really welcoming on my arrival around 5pm after a day at work, and were happy to answer all of my questions (Will I experience some kind of trippy outer body experience like on The Simpsons was obviously one of my biggest concerns – the answer being: no) before asking if I would like to fill out an intention card about what I wanted to achieve from my float.